soapy-bat/soapy-seahorse_SourceDestination/README.md

 ### Notes
 - The script "Edit_3pointAssembly" allows user customization by editing the "user settings" at the beginning of the file.
 - 4-point editing is planned at a later stage.
+- The script assumes that source items be places on fixed item lanes and that the topmost lane will contain the comp.

 ## 2. Fade auditioning
 ### Required